Known4225/TI-84/README.md

 REDUCER - reduces a fraction using prime factorisation

-RSA - RSA encryption (but with harsh limits on size of primes and size of message because of prime limits (requires FSTMDEMB, BINEMB, ASCIIEMB, MDINVEMB, GDCEMB)
+RSA - RSA encryption (but with harsh limits on size of primes because of the remainder function domain (requires FSTMDEMB, BINEMB, ASCIIEMB, MDINVEMB, GDCEMB))

 AXIS - 3D wireframe editor